Anime Club

 Mock Trial Team

 Legal-minded students have the opportunity to prepare for and compete in trial simulation tournaments against teams from other DSBN schools and beyond.
-Senior students (gr11/12) interested in law, critical thinking, and participating in academic competition are encouraged to see Mr McIntosh in room 410.
-Tournaments take place in the Spring, but lunchtime prep sessions will begin at the start of semester two.
+Senior students (gr11/12) interested in law, critical thinking, and participating in academic competition are encouraged to see Mr McIntosh in room 207.
+Tournaments take place in the Spring, but lunchtime prep sessions will begin in January.